-Born and raised in the Gallatin Valley of Southwest Montana, Jarrod cut his teeth learning how to fish and hunt in the backcountry of the Tobacco Roots and the Gallatin National Forest.
-He was 3 years old when he accompanied his dad on his first hunt and 5 years old on his first backpack fishing trip.
-Jarrod credits the vast and wild public lands, and the experiences found on them as helping to shape him as person.
+Born and raised in the Gallatin Valley of southwest Montana, Jarrod cut his teeth learning how to fish and hunt in the backcountry of the Tobacco Roots and the Gallatin National Forest.
+He was three years old when he accompanied his dad on his first hunt and five years old on his first backpack fishing trip.
+Jarrod credits the vast and wild public lands and the experiences found on them to helping shape him as a person.

-Jarrod lives in Williston, with his wife and dog Diesel, in the Northwest corner of North Dakota, which happens to be in the heart of oil and gas country.
+Jarrod lives in the northwest corner of North Dakota in Williston with his wife and dog, Diesel.
+This area happens to be in the heart of oil and gas country.
 While he works in a support industry for oil and gas, Jarrod also strongly believes in the responsible extraction of these resources and use of the land.
-When not hunting, fishing, or hiking you will find Jarrod and his wife shooting their bows at either of the facilities for the Missouri Basin Bowmen, which Jarrod also serves as a board member.
+When not hunting, fishing or hiking, you will find Jarrod and his wife shooting their bows at either of the facilities for the Missouri Basin Bowmen, which Jarrod also serves as a board member.
 The driving force for his commitment to BHA is protecting OUR public lands for the generations to come.